 Since both the compensation policy and the compensation report will be submitted to the Annual General Meeting for approval, feedback from stakeholders will also be taken into account.
-The voting results for the company held on July 3, 2024, are published on the voestalpine AG website.
+The voting results for the compensation report and the compensation policy from the 32nd Annual General Meeting of the company held on July 3, 2024, are published on the voestalpine AG website.
 The compensation system for the Management Board aims to ensure appropriate compensation in relation to the size and financial position of voestalpine AG and to create incentives for long-term successful corporate management.
-The compensation of the Management Board active performance-based component.
-The latter is based on a performance agreement concluded at the beginning of the company.
+The compensation of the Management Board members consists of a fixed, non-performance-based salary and a variable, performance-based component.
+The latter is based on a performance agreement concluded at the beginning of the business year between the Management Board and the general committee of the Supervisory Board of the company.
 The agreement includes both financial targets in the form of quantitative metrics and non-financial qualitative targets.
 Care is taken when determining these performance criteria to promote the long-term development of the company and avoid creating incentives for short-term effects only.
 During the reporting period, non-financial targets included sustainability matters that are not based on performance metrics but are instead of a qualitative nature.